 I have been recommended to take the accelerated Math sequence starting with MATH 375.
 Can I use that for the Data Science major?

-Yes, absolutely, if you are recommended to take the accelerated calculus sequence (https://math.wisc.edu/undergraduate/honors-calculus/), we welcome you to do so and it will count towards the Data Science major.
+Yes, absolutely, if you are recommended to take the accelerated calculus sequence or you qualify to enroll in the sequence and wish to complete it (https://math.wisc.edu/undergraduate/honors-calculus/), we welcome you to do so and it will count towards the Data Science major.